kozmoai/glent-deploy-aws/website/docs/techdocs/process.md

 :::

 ### Continuous deployment for app code
-How do the application logic code changes prglentgate to multiple environments?
+How do the application logic code changes prkozmogate to multiple environments?
 For example - if we have the below pattern of commit on our repository - every time we merge changes to the main branch /src directory (Can be configured differently) the ENV-XXX-stage will be triggered.
 <br/>
 If we have several stages for multiple environments, all of them will be triggered in the original order they were created in.